- Labor and delivery patients are permitted one support person. Certified doulas will be allowed in addition to the patient’s support person.

 Visitors during labor are chosen by the mother.
 All other visitors must remain in the waiting area located outside of the unit.
 Please advise your visitors that it may be an hour or longer before they will be able to visit, as we may be providing care to you and your baby.
 It’s also important that you have some personal time to bond with your infant.

-For the safety and privacy of patients and visitors, convenient waiting areas are located outside of the Maternity Center.
+For the safety and privacy of patients and visitors, convenient waiting areas are located outside of the First Impressions Maternity Center.
 We encourage those awaiting news about your new arrival to wait in our waiting area on the second floor of the main lobby until your support person shares the news.
 We respect the privacy of our patients and cannot provide any information about labor or birth to family members.

 Maternal-Fetal Medicine consultations are available with an OB/GYN for women who have ongoing medical problems or who have had complications in a prior pregnancy.
 Couples who are planning a pregnancy may come for a pre-conception consultation to discuss similar issues.
 During your consultation, you can expect a comprehensive review of your past medical records, a detailed discussion of your risks and the potential outcome of future pregnancies, and a management plan to help you achieve the best possible outcome in future pregnancies.